fireflyframework/fireflyframework-workflow/docs/getting-started.md

 # Getting Started with Firefly Workflow Engine

 This guide walks you through setting up and using the Firefly Workflow Engine in your Spring Boot application.
+The library is designed primarily for **event-driven workflows** where workflows are triggered by events and steps communicate through event-based choreography.

 ## Prerequisites